RedPointGlobal/redpoint-rpi/docs/migration.md

 ## Next Steps

-See the [Configuration Reference](readme-configuration.md) for optional features, use the Web UI [Explain tab](https://rpi-helm-assistant.redpointcdp.com) to browse configuration topics, or use `bash deploy/cli/interactioncli.sh -a menu` to add features interactively.
+See the [Configuration Reference](readme-configuration.md) for optional features, or use the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) Reference and Chat tabs to browse configuration and ask questions.